Mo2men1985/tau_guardian_harness/README.md

 a practical path is to re-use the official **mini-SWE-agent** pipeline and treat τGuardian as an extra metrics layer around its results.

+See `docs/POSTAPPLY_SECURITY_SCAN.md` for the authoritative post-apply security scan workflow that stabilizes SAD decisions on SWE-bench outputs.

 This repository does **not** vendor mini-SWE-agent.
 To reproduce the Gemini 2.5 Pro numbers from the SWE-bench leaderboard: